jcstein/jcs/src/verify.md

 My discord handle is `joshcs.eth`.

-If you're somehow using linkedin still, [here is my portfolio](https://linkedin.com/in/joshcstein).
+If you're using linkedin still, [here is my portfolio](https://linkedin.com/in/joshcstein).